dfinity/motoko/doc/md/base/Timer.md

 Note: The resolution of the timers is in the order of the block rate,
       so durations should be chosen well above that.
-For frequent canister wake-ups the heatbeat mechanism should be considered.
+For frequent canister wake-ups the heartbeat mechanism should be considered.

 Note: Below functionality is active only if the user doesn't explicitly
       implement `system func timer`.